Quality Measurement Exploration

 )

-# Step 1: Calculate mean DE and organize data
+# Step 1: Calculate means and filter top 20 combos

 top_20_combos <- data_clean %>%